 Sec.
-10.1
+10.1 (a) Each school shall require the parents of a child who has enrolled in the school to furnish no later than the first day of school a written statement of this nature is on file with the school.

-- (a) Each school shall require the parents of a child who has enrolled in the school to furnish, no later than the first day of school, a written statement of this nature so it is on file with the school. - (b) This statement must show, except for a child covered by section 2 or 2.5 of this chapter (Religious Objection or Exception for Child's Health), that the child has been immunized as required under section 9.5 of this chapter.
-The statement must include the child's date of birth and the date of each immunization.
+(b) This statement must show, except for a child covered by section 2 or 2.5 of this chapter (Religious Objection or must include the child's date of birth and the date of each immunization.